 Young scores 41, Hawks hold off Pacers

 Atlanta has won two of its last three games and broke a seven-game losing streak against the Pacers.
 Indiana has lost four of its last five games.
-Young made his first nine shots of the night and finished 12 of 23, including 5-for-13 on 3-pointers, with eight assists.
+Young made his first nine shots of the night and finished 12 of 23 from the field, including 5-for-13 on 3-pointers, with eight assists.
 Young became the first Atlanta player with a 30-point first half since Stephen Jackson in 2004.
 The Hawks also got a season-high 26 points from Kevin Huerter.

 Indiana was led by Domantas Sabonis with 25 points and 11 rebounds.
 Justin Holiday added 18 points.
-Atlanta got off to an 11-point lead midway through the first quarter and stretched it out to 38-16.
-The Hawks finished the quarter up 43-26, as Young scored 18 points on 6-of-6 shooting.
+Atlanta got off to an 11-point lead midway through the first quarter and stretched it to 38-16.
+The Hawks finished the quarter with a 43-26 lead, as Young scored 18 points on 6-for-6 shooting.
 Atlanta shot 71.4 percent for the quarter and scored its most first-quarter points of the season.

 But the Hawks had their lead trimmed to 64-60 at intermission thanks to Holiday's 16 first-half points.
 The Pacers opened the second half with an 8-2 run and took their first lead at 68-62 on a four-point play by T.J.
 Warren with 9:26 left.
 But the Hawks took a 96-95 lead at the end of the period when Huerter hit a 3-pointer with 23.4 seconds left.